Design Principles Guide by Andi Gugu

 Observant

-See the world as a designer, study what works and why
+See the world as a designer.
+Study what works and, more importantly, what doesn't, and why

 Cultivating curiosity

 The most effective habit a designer can build is deliberate observation.
 Carry a notebook.
 Screenshot what inspires you.
-Study packaging in supermarkets, wayfinding in airports, interfaces in banks.
+Study packaging in supermarkets, wayfinding in airports, interfaces on ATMs and ticketing machines.
 Ask constantly: what decision was made here, and why?
-Good design education happens everywhere, not just at a desk.
+Good design education happens everywhere, not just at a desk with a design tool open.

 94%of first impressions are design-related